C Denise Amann at mizzigreen, Frastanz © Angela Lamprecht / Vorarlberg Tourismus

 The ultra-modern, four-line food seems almost a little oversized.
 “I’ve fulfilled a dream here.
 I can finally offer cooking courses for up to twelve people,” she says.
 But the kitchen is hers alone on Tuesdays.
 With loud music in the background, Denise Amann prepares the treats for the next few days: cookies and cakes, jus and sauces.
 Today, mizzigreen is a display kitchen.
 The ingredients for the menu seem unexpectedly rustic: pork tenderloin with beer jus, creamy Riebel polenta, spinach and mustard caviar.
 Amann was in fact inspired by Asian cuisine.
 “I love its lightness, its freshness,” she enthuses.
 Her favourite smell is ginger.
 But she hardly uses any exotic products.
 “I lack for nothing in Vorarlberg.
 And you can make a light dish from pork tenderloin and corn, too.
 What is lacking is the courage of many restaurateurs.
 You absolutely can have confidence in your clientèle,” she says with conviction.

 Denise Amann has been offering exclusively surprise menus for many years now, with three or four courses – five once a month.
 When ordering, people specify what they absolutely do not like.
 “Afterwards, some of them say ‘I’d never have ordered that but it was amazing!’
 That makes me happy and means that I can cook more seasonally and be creative.”
 High-quality, fresh and regional products only have a short season, after all.
 This is why the menus change every month.
+In summer 2022, Denise has adapted the concept: instead of fixed opening hours in the evening and surprise menus, mizzigreen now opens in the evening exclusively on certain dates for themed menus, including special vintner menus.
+Lunch menus are still available as usual on Wednesdays and Thursdays.
 She knows her suppliers personally, most of them organic or Demeter certified farmers.
 “Even when I was a student, I bought things that were not cheap but were really good.”
 She invested the money she earned part-time into travelling to countries near and far, such as India, Thailand, China or the US, and they all inspired her to try new things.

 Quality of life in Vorarlberg